What is autism?

 When I met people with autism, I realised how much I related to them, it made me realise that this is what it is like for everyone else all the time.

 As autism is a varied spectrum of characteristics it can be difficult to identify if a person is autistic.
-To help you better understand the signs and characteristics here is a summary of what to look out for, according to the latest diagnostic guidelines, the DSM-5.
+To help you better understand the characteristics here is a summary of what to look out for, according to the latest diagnostic guidelines, the DSM-5.

 Signs in developmental period

-- In order to be diagnosed with autism, symptoms must have been present in the early developmental period of a person’s life.
-It can be difficult to pick up on signs and characteristics of autism for many parents, as raising a child in something that is very new to most people.
-For parents that already have a child diagnosed with autism, they may be more aware of the signs of autism so they pick up on these earlier.
-Or for other parents that have an older child that is typically developing, they also may pick up on the signs of autism earlier as they have a child to compare development with.
-See our signs and checklist for children with autism page for more information.
+- In order to be diagnosed on the autism spectrum, characteristics must have been present in the early developmental period of a person’s life.
+It can be difficult to pick up on characteristics of autism for many parents, as raising a child in something that is very new to most people.
+For parents that already have a child diagnosed, they may be more aware of the early charateristics of autism so they pick up on these earlier.Or for other parents that have an older child that is not autistic, they also may pick up on the early characteristics of autism earlier as their children are developing differently.
+See our characteristics of autism in children checklist page for more information.

 To be diagnosed with an Autism Spectrum Disorder an individual does not need to have difficulties in all areas but rather must meet a specific combination of criteria across two domains.
-It is important to keep in mind that this is just a short summary, and that only trained, accredited professionals can make an autism diagnosis.
+It is important to keep in mind that this is just a short summary, and that only trained, accredited professionals can make a formal autism diagnosis.

 Domain A: Social communication and social interaction